"

 However, this value can only be determined explicitly if the engine thrust is known.
 As previously discussed, it is a function of density altitude and throttle setting.

 In most cases, the preceding problem must be solved numerically or graphically.
 The procedures described would apply to any airplane drag or engine thrust variations.
-The propulsion characteristics of engines are often made available for engineering analysis in graphs or tables to calculate the thrust at each airspeed and altitude.
+The propulsion characteristics of engines are often presented in graphs or tables for engineering analysis, allowing the calculation of thrust at various airspeeds and altitudes.
 Similar procedures are used to develop a more detailed model of the drag on the aircraft, including the effects of wave drag.
-For high-performance aircraft, such results are usually determined using a combination of calculations, wind tunnel tests, as well as flight tests.
-They are typically made available as tables as functions of the angle of attack and Mach number.
+For high-performance aircraft, such results are typically determined using a combination of calculations, wind tunnel tests, and flight tests.
+They are generally made available as tables as functions of the angle of attack and Mach number.

 Propeller-Driven Airplane